mikesamuel/attack-review-testbed/README.md

 Database files owned by the locally running Postgres server.
 `scripts/run-locally.js` sets up a server and a Postgres process that communicate via a UNIX domain socket.

+### `vulnerable/**`                     <a name="hdr-vulnerable-"></a>

+A vulnerable variant of the server created by applying `vulnerable.patch` to the server source files.
+This server has most of the mitigations disabled, so you can test attacks against it and then see if they still work against the target server.

 </details>